 Seeking a more in-depth study into his subspecialty, Dr. Seade was fellowship trained in San Francisco under Dr. Tom Norris, past president of The Shoulder and Elbow Society, and under Dr. Relton McCarroll, a nationally acclaimed hand and elbow surgeon.
 Dr. Seade's varied studies have also taken him abroad to Norwich, England, where he served as Chief Registrar of the upper extremity service.

-Dr. Edward Seade has a mastery of shoulder and elbow arthroscopic techniques.
+Dr. Edward Seade has a mastery of shoulder arthroscopic techniques.
 He is specially-trained in sports medicine and adult reconstructive surgery of the shoulder.

 He currently instructs and teaches other orthopaedic surgeon the intricate details on arthroscopic shoulder repairs.
 By using arthroscopic techniques, one can perform even the most complicated shoulder surgeries through minimally invasive incisions, resulting in less pain and easier rehabilitation for patients.
 He is also advising a Sunnyvale, California company on a new arthroscopic rotator cuff anchoring device and is a national instructor for a total shoulder prosthesis implant.